statedecoded/documentation/installation.md

 # Requirements

 The following programs and modules are required to run The State Decoded, in addition to a basic LAMP/WAMP stack (MySQL 5+, PHP 5.2+, Apache 2+).
-They are almost certainly already installed on any standard server.
-The State Decoded’s installer will automatically check to see whether these are installed.
+Nearly all of them are almost certainly already installed on any standard server.
+The State Decoded’s installer will automatically check to see whether these are installed and running.

 * [Make sure that Apache has `mod_rewrite` enabled](http://stackoverflow.com/questions/9021425/how-to-check-if-mod-rewrite-is-enabled-in-php) and that [`.htaccess` files can use `RewriteRule`](https://help.ubuntu.com/community/EnablingUseOfApacheHtaccessFiles).
 * Make sure that [PHP's PDO extension](http://php.net/manual/en/book.pdo.php) has MySQL support included (which it probably does):